mjfairch/ubem2d_python/README.md

 LaTeX documentation of the underlying fluid dynamics, as well as details of the Python implementation, may be found in the `docs` subdirectory.

 ## Installation and Verification
-After installing the aforementioned dependencies into a Python-3 environment, the user may wish to append the installation directory to one's `PYTHON_PATH` environment variable.
+If the user does not wish to run all the examples and validation code from the `ubem2d_python` home directory, then append that directory to the `PYTHON_PATH` environment variable.
 The following examples and test cases may be used to verify the installation and the validity of the code.

 ### Pre-defined examples
 Several examples of increasing complexity are provided in order to demonstrate the basic usage of the library, including: